 Why Do Some People Go Gray Earlier Than Others?

 If you’re like me and have been watching gray hair sprout up since your late teens or early twenties, you may be wondering if something is wrong.
 There are a wealth of reasons for premature graying that including genetics, medical history, and even how you eat and care for your body, but most of the time gray hair shouldn't be a cause for concern.
 “Premature graying is thought to be genetic and may even be related to a specific gene known as interferon regulatory factor 4 (IRF 4), which may help to regulate melanin production,” Garshick tells us.
-“Additionally, there are some genetic conditions that may be associated with premature graying.
-One study found that those who experienced premature graying were more likely to have a family history of it, have a history of eczema or asthma, and were vegetarian.
-Additionally, they were also more likely to be overweight and report stress and alcohol consumption.”
+“Additionally, there are some genetic conditions that may be associated with premature graying."
+A 2019 study found that people who went gray prematurely were more likely to have a family history of it, have a history of eczema or asthma, and many were vegetarian.
+They were also more likely to be overweight and report stress and alcohol consumption.

-For those who think of gray hair as a stress-related condition, based on studies there is some evidence that a version of stress can play a role in when we see our hair turn gray. “[A] small study found that smokers were at a greater risk of premature graying than nonsmokers, likely related to added oxidative stress.”
+For those who think of gray hair as a stress-related condition, based on studies there is some evidence that a version of stress can play a role in when we see our hair turn gray.
+A small 2013 study found that smokers were more likely than nonsmokers to experience premature graying, likely due to oxidative stress.
 In addition to genetics and lifestyle, Garshick says studies suggest vitamin deficiency can be a player in premature graying.
-“Certain vitamins may play a role, as those with pernicious anemia, a deficiency in vitamin B12, were more likely to experience premature graying when compared to controls, also suggesting that maintaining adequate B12 may help to prevent premature graying.”
+A 2017 study found that those experience premature graying were more likely to have a vitamin B12 deficiency as compared to controls.
+This may suggest that maintaining adequate B12 could help prevent premature graying, according to Garshick.

 Can You Stop Premature Graying?

 Unfortunately, premature graying isn’t something you can stop, but Garshick says maintaining a healthy lifestyle may help.
-“One study suggested that maintaining a normal weight, eating a proper diet, and reducing alcohol consumption may help to prevent graying,” she tells us.
-So that means giving up smoking and getting more B12 in your diet.
+So, according to the previously mentioned studies, that means giving up smoking and getting more B12 in your diet.
 B12 is naturally found in eggs, salmon, tuna, and low-fat dairy products like milk yogurt, and cheese.
 If you have a vegetarian or vegan diet, getting more B12 via food will be more of a challenge.
 However, there are supplements that can help.

 Whether you're learning to love your hair with gray sprinkled in or are opting to color your hair until you're ready to go gray, updating our hair care routines as we age is important.
 "Like any part of the body that's aging, we need to give it more moisture, water, and nutritional support," Reavey tells us.
 In addition to supplements, incorporate hydrating scalp and hair treatments into your routine to keep your hair—no matter the color—healthy and thriving.